admc/wd/README.md

 - `browser.Q` was moved to `wd.Q`.

 ### 0.2.2

 - chai-as-promised v4 compatible.
 - Promise wrappers can now be monkey patched directly.
 - New saucelabs helpers.

+Incompatibilities:

-Incompatibility: There is a new method to call, `wd.rewrap()` to propagate async monkey patching to promise.
+  - There is a new method to call, `wd.rewrap()` to propagate async monkey patching to promise.
+  - The chai-as-promised initialization has changed in V4, look out for the `transferPromiseness` in the examples

 ## Usage

 ### Q promises + chaining